Board 2021-2023

 Yidell Rivera has work with the Puerto Rican Institute of the Arts since 2000 as an Assistant for the Board of

-Director through her work as part of her internship.
+Director through her work as part of her Volunteer internship.
+She is an excellent proposal writer.

 She has demonstrated leadership skills in computer media, including web site maintenance, video and audio recording, and photography.

-She reviews all proposals and she is in charge of filling out the Rhode Island Cultural Data Project, (CDP).
-She will help develop promotional media for PRIAA, including video, band web design.
+She reviews all proposals and she will help develop promotional media, including video, band web design.